Body of teen recovered, man still missing in Lake Erie: Officials - NewsBreak

 LORAIN, Ohio (WJW) – Crews have recovered the body of a 15-year-old boy who went missing in Lake Erie Tuesday evening.

-According to the Coast Guard, a 911 call came in around 6:30 p.m., stating that the teen went under the water at Lakeview Beach in Lorain and didn’t resurface.Police: Teenager shot, killed while playing at Youngstown park
+According to the Coast Guard, a 911 call came in around 6:30 p.m., stating that the teen went under the water at Lakeview Beach in Lorain and didn’t resurface.6 indicted for torture, murder of Alishah Pointer in East Cleveland

 Investigators say a 21-year-old man swam out to try and help the teen, but he also went under and hasn’t been seen since.